shawnzxiang/DMVBehindTheWheel/README.md

 4. Redirect you to appointment page, you can confirm and make sure it is booked while the program is terminated

 5. I used a simple PHP script on my site to send a text message.(see text.php) However, this requires a server setup for PHP.
-My email can never authenticate with python, so I just used a PHP on my website instead.
+My email can never authenticate with python, so I just used a PHP script on my website instead.
 Anyway, this is kind of trivial since the program will terminate once your appointment is successful.

-You will need to do the following:

-1. Look up your office id in officeIdList

-2. Write all your configuration in dmv.py

-3. Run in python (I used pyCharm which downloads all the library with 2.7 compatible)
+Lastly, good luck with your DMV behind the wheel appointment